 - 1 teaspoon pure vanilla extract

-- Preheat oven to 350 degrees F. Butter a 9-inch glass pie plate with 1 tablespoon butter.
+- Preheat oven to 350 degrees F. Butter a 9-inch pie plate.

-Cool in pan on a cooling rack for 30 minutes before slicing and serving.
+- Cool the pumpkin cake in the pan on a cooling rack for 30 minutes before slicing and serving.